jspinak/brobot/docs/docs/03-core-library/guides/dynamic-transitions.md

         description = "Capture new island (re-enter Island from World)" )
     public boolean captureNewIsland() {
-        // Since both World and Island are active (Island overlays World),
-        // this transition from World back to Island to capture another island
         // This properly uses the state management system return action.click(worldState.getNextIsland()).isSuccess();
     }